-The Authority may wish to transition its current local cooperative agreement arrangements to the County.
+When time allows, the Authority may wish to renew efforts to transition its current local cooperative agreement arrangements to the County.

 3. Environmental Review

 Chairperson Paul Doyle and Commissioner Judy Rocha interviewed Executive Director Anne Cook regarding the Authority's environmental review compliance and examined the Authority's environmental review records.
 All activities were addressed as required and reviews completed prior to the expenditure of funds.